Notysoty/pdf-questionnaire-extraction/README.md

 3. On the Kaggle website, download your `kaggle.json` file and put it in your home folder under `.kaggle/kaggle.json`.

-4. Download the competition data:
+4. Download and unzip the competition data:

 ```
 kaggle competitions download -c harmony-pdf-and-word-questionnaires-extract
+unzip harmony-pdf-and-word-questionnaires-extract.zip
 ```

 # How PDFs are extracted